danielvartan/mastersthesis/README.md

 ## Acknowledgments

-This thesis was developed in the Graduate Program in Modeling Complex Systems ([PPG-SCX](https://sites.usp.br/scx/en/apresentacao/)) at the University of São Paulo ([USP](https://www5.usp.br/)), under the supervision of [Prof. Dr. Camilo Rodrigues
+The thesis was developed in the Graduate Program in Modeling Complex Systems ([PPG-SCX](https://sites.usp.br/scx/en/apresentacao/)) at the University of São Paulo ([USP](https://www5.usp.br/)), under the supervision of [Prof. Dr. Camilo Rodrigues